 Computer technology has also spawned a new set of problems for society.
 One of these problems is the increasing rate of cybercrimes.
 Cybercrimes are “hackers out to take our personal information and money, spies who want to steal our nation’s secrets, and terrorists who are looking for novel ways to attack our critical infrastructure” (Henry, 2011).
 One of the most common cybercrimes is identity theft.
 Even though identity theft is nothing new, the manner that it is done in this computer age is getting more serious.
 “With relatively little effort, an identity thief can use this information to take over existing credit accounts, create new accounts in the victim’s name or even evade law enforcement after the commission of a violent crime.
 Identity thieves also sell personal information online to the highest bidder, often resulting in the stolen information being used by a number of different perpetrators.
 Identity theft can be very difficult for consumers to deal with, as they often do not know they have been defrauded until they are denied credit or receive a call from a creditor seeking payment for a debt incurred in their name.”
 It was estimated by the Federal Trade Commission that 8.3 million Americans were victims of identity theft in 2005.
 “The same FTC survey determined that victim consumers spent over 200 million hours in 2005 attempting to recover from identity theft” (Financial Crimes Report to the Public Fiscal Year 2006, 2006).

-Another example of a cybercrime is cyberbullying.
+Another example of cybercrime is cyberbullying.
 Cyberbullying has been defined as “bullying that takes place using electronic technology.
 This includes mean text messages or emails, rumors sent by email or posted on social networking sites, and embarrassing pictures, videos, websites, or fake profiles” (Cyberbullying, n.d.)
 The disturbing part of these cases is that a child or a teenager is not even safe at home.
 The bullying persists, as such abuse happens online.
 The abuse follows them everywhere.

-Finally, computer technology also contributed to a number of health and psychological problems of society.
+Finally, computer technology also contributed to a number of health and psychological problems in society.
 One of the health hazards of computer technology is the increasing case of obesity in society.
 This is mainly due to the sedentary behaviors that developed with the increasing use of the computer.
 In a study conducted in Australia with 2,650 adults, it was discovered that “participants with low leisure-time Internet and computer use had the highest levels of educational attainment and employment, and engaged in less other sedentary behaviors when compared to participants with no or high Internet and computer use.
 Adults with high leisure-time Internet and computer use were more likely to be overweight or obese even if they were highly active in their leisure time as compared to participants who did not use the Internet or computer” (Vandelanotte, 2009).
 Another problem is the increasing cases of game addiction.
 This is commonly seen with the younger generations as they would rather spend more time playing video games rather than interacting with other people.
 “Symptoms of game addiction include falling behind in school and work and basically deferring everything else in your life so you can play.
 Compulsive playing tends to mask underlying problems such as depression, anger and low self-esteem” (Scheeres, 2001).
 Finally, there are cases of social phobia.
 Social phobia or social anxiety disorder is the most extreme form of social anxiety or shyness.
 “Generally, people with social anxiety disorder fear and avoid social situations that involve performing in front of others or being observed by other people and social interaction situations” (Ashbaugh, 2002).
 Since computer technology is able to make communication less personal, people with social phobia would rather spend their time with a computer rather than confront their fears.

 Each generation of computers had one purpose; this was to make the lives of people easier.
 However, the disadvantages of the new lifestyle outweigh its advantages.
 As technology advances, new sets of problems arise.
 Even though communication became easier, it also became an avenue to commit crime and to lose actual human interaction.
-Computers help in finishing tasks in faster and more efficiently.
+Computers help in finishing tasks faster and more efficiently.
 However, a person can become too dependent on it to the point of addiction that spawns health and psychological problems.
-It can be seen that the manner that society uses computers today are quite abusive of its functions.
+It can be seen that the manner that society uses computers today is quite abusive of its functions.
 As such, computer technology is more disadvantageous rather than fulfilling its intended use.

 Ashbaugh, Andrea.
 Social Anxiety Disorder (Also Known as Social Phobia).
 2002.
 Retrieved